+ -

 The Prophet (may Allah's peace and blessings be upon him) informed that the angels are offended by unpleasant odors just like people.

-Translation: Urdu Spanish Indonesian Uyghur Bengali French Turkish Russian Bosnian Sinhala Indian Chinese Persian Vietnamese Tagalog Kurdish Hausa Portuguese Malayalam Swahili Thai Pashto Assamese amharic Dutch Gujarati Romanian Oromo
+Translation: Urdu Spanish Indonesian Uyghur Bengali French Turkish Russian Bosnian Sinhala Indian Chinese Persian Vietnamese Tagalog Kurdish Hausa Portuguese Malayalam Swahili Thai German Pashto Assamese amharic Dutch Gujarati Nepali Romanian Malagasy Oromo

 View Translations